NAVETRA™ · OIaR Simulation

 This article has been prepared by Purple Wins for informational and thought-leadership purposes only.
 It does not constitute financial advice, investment advice, legal advice, or any form of professional advisory service.

-Eastman Kodak Company emerged from Chapter 11 bankruptcy in September 2013 and continues to operate as a publicly traded company focused on commercial printing, specialty chemicals, and related services.
-References to Kodak's governance failures in this article relate specifically to the historical period described and do not characterise the company's current management, governance structures, or operations.
-This article does not allege ongoing wrongdoing by any current or former individual at Kodak.
+Eastman Kodak Company emerged from Chapter 11 bankruptcy in 2013 and continues to operate.
+References in this article relate to the historical period described and do not characterize the company’s current management, governance, or operating condition.

-All financial figures, strategic decisions, and quotations attributed to named individuals and to Kodak's internal history are sourced from the public record as listed above.
-Purple Wins has made reasonable efforts to accurately represent the content of those sources but accepts no liability for any inaccuracies, omissions, or misinterpretations.
+All financial figures, historical references, and strategic descriptions attributed to Kodak or named individuals are drawn from the public record as listed above.
+Purple Wins has made reasonable efforts to accurately represent that material but accepts no liability for inaccuracies, omissions, or misinterpretations.

 NAVETRA™ is a framework and product of Purple Wins.
 Purple Wins is not affiliated with, endorsed by, or acting on behalf of Eastman Kodak Company or any of its subsidiaries or successor entities.
 All trademarks referenced remain the property of their respective owners. © Purple Wins.
 All rights reserved.
 NAVETRA™ is a trademark of Purple Wins.